Eat in Hong Kong like a MasterChef

 Chung Kee Congee

-There are countless pared back congee shops in Hong Kong, but this is the one we stumbled upon while on location.
+There are countless pared-back congee shops in Hong Kong, but this is one we stumbled upon while on location.
 We clocked it as soon as we pulled up, thanks to a fast-moving queue of locals ordering takeaway.
-The menu is easy to navigate; there is regular congee with add-ins like pumpkin, salted egg or sliced fish, and slightly more premium meat-based congee with any combination of pork offal, chicken or abalone.
+The menu is easy to navigate; there is regular congee with add-ins like pumpkin, salted egg or sliced fish, and slightly more premium meat-based congee with any combination of pork offal, chicken and abalone.
 Chinese doughnuts of different shapes are ready to go from the street display, and there’s also a selection of cheung fun (steamed rice noodle rolls).

 Millan House, 2-4 North Point Road, North Point, Hong Kong

-MasterChef moment: Andy and I ordering takeaway and attempting not to spill food on our outfits while scoffing in the car between locations.
+MasterChef moment: Andy and I attempting not to spill food on our outfits while scoffing food in the van between locations.

 Yat Lok Restaurant